mjcaley/aiospamc/docs/protocol.rst

 Response
 --------

 Will include a Spam header with a “True” or “False” value, followed by the score and threshold.
 Example::

     SPAMD/1.1 0 EX_OK
     Spam: True ; 1000.0 / 5.0

+.. _headers_request:

 HEADERS
 =======